c0tter/outreach-linkedin-copier/README.md

-🔍 What This Extension Does
-This Chrome extension enhances Outreach by automatically extracting key contact details from a profile page.
-It helps when Outreach’s built-in LinkedIn matcher fails to correctly identify or match LinkedIn profiles.

-✨ Why It Exists
-Outreach doesn’t always surface accurate LinkedIn matches.
-This extension fills that gap by pulling reliable information from the visible page content, so users can quickly access and copy:

-Name (from the contact header)

-Company name (parsed from the contact's email domain)

-LinkedIn (as a static label to aid manual lookup)

-💡 What It Outputs
-On any Outreach contact page, it displays a floating popup like this:

-css
-Copy
-Edit
-[Name], [Company], LinkedIn
-Along with a Copy button to easily transfer the line into LinkedIn or other tools.
+➡️ Includes a **Copy** button to easily transfer the line into LinkedIn or other workflows.

+---

-⚙️ How It Works
+## ⚙️ How It Works

-Waits for the email address to appear
+- Waits for the email address to appear in the DOM

-Extracts the domain from the email (e.g., @example.com → Example)
+- Extracts the domain from the email (e.g., `@example.com` → `Example`)

-Combines it with the visible name and adds "LinkedIn"
+- Combines it with the visible name and appends `"LinkedIn"`

-Shows the result in a small overlay with a one-click copy button
+- Displays a compact overlay with the full string and a one-click copy button

+---

-🛠️ Credit
+## 🛠️ Credit

-This lightweight extension was created to streamline Outreach workflows and improve contact identification when automated matchers fall short.
+This extension was created to streamline Outreach workflows and improve contact identification when automated matchers fall short.

+---

+## 📦 Installation (Developer Mode)

+1. Clone or download this repo.
+2. Go to `chrome://extensions` in Chrome.
+3. Enable **Developer mode**.
+4. Click **Load unpacked** and select the extension folder.

+---

+## 🧪 Compatibility

+- Designed for use on `https://*.outreach.io/*` pages.
+- Works with dynamic content — includes logic to wait for email field to appear before extracting data.

+---

+## 📄 License

+MIT